What if my personal insurance is not enough to cover potential loss exposures?

 For example, if you're hosting a house warming party in your home and someone falls down your stairs, you may be held legally responsible for any injuries caused from the fall.
 Homeowners and renters insurance policies typically provide a minimum of $100,000 in personal liability coverage.
 This means that the insurance company may pay up to the personal liability coverage limit to the injured party for a covered claim.
 A personal liability umbrella policy could provide coverage beyond that amount if the damages exceed what is paid out through your homeowners, renters, manufactured homes, farm ranch or condo unitowner liability coverage.

 Why should you consider these personal insurance options?

-Personal article insurance or personal liability umbrella policy may be a good fit for those who have high-value possessions or those who don't want to risk damages exceeding their current liability coverage.
+Personal article insurance may be a good fit for those who have high-value possessions, or a personal liability umbrella policy for those who don't want to risk damages exceeding their current liability coverage.
 For more information about purchasing these types of policies in addition to a homeowners, renters or other insurance policy, contact a State Farm® agent.